doantronghieu/llm-resume-extractor/README.md

 ## Overview

-This tool addresses the competency test requirement to build an LLM-powered system that extracts structured data from resume PDFs.
-It handles both digitally-generated and scanned documents, outputs structured JSON, and includes a systematic evaluation method.
+This tool demonstrates advanced LLM capabilities for document processing and structured data extraction.
+It automatically extracts key information from resume PDFs, handles multiple document formats, and provides quality assessment of the extraction results.

 ## Technology Stack